Checking connection status...

 Everything you need to know about DNS leaks and how to protect yourself.

 A DNS leak test works by making DNS requests from your browser and checking which DNS servers respond.
-If the responding servers belong to your VPN provider, your DNS is secure.
+If the responding servers belong to your privacy provider, your DNS is secure.
 If they belong to your ISP or another third party, you have a DNS leak that is exposing your browsing activity.

-Protect Against DNS Leaks with SwissGuard VPN
+Protect Against DNS Leaks with SwissGuard

-SwissGuard VPN routes all your DNS queries through our encrypted Swiss servers, ensuring complete protection against DNS leaks.
+SwissGuard routes all your DNS queries through our encrypted Swiss servers, ensuring complete protection against DNS leaks.
 No logs.
 No exposure.
 No compromise.